-Missing their optimal ‘sleep window’ leads to a burst of stimulating cortisol and adrenaline, giving them a ‘second wind’ and children may remain wide awake for hours until sleep pressure finally wins out and they succumb to sleep.
+Missing their optimal ‘sleep window’ leads to a burst of stimulating cortisol and adrenaline.
+This gives them a ‘second wind’ and children may remain wide awake for hours until sleep pressure finally wins out and they succumb to sleep.

 When the sun comes up, it triggers a surge of cortisol to kick start the day – a natural alarm clock!

-Even a teeny chink of sunlight at 5am can disturb light sleep and early morning light exposure triggers a surge of cortisol to wake them up which makes it hard to get back to sleep, especially as they’ve had 8+ hours sleep by then.
+Even a teeny chink of sunlight at 5am can disturb light sleep.
+Early morning light exposure triggers a surge of cortisol to wake them up which makes it hard to get back to sleep.
+Especially as they’ve had 8+ hours sleep by then.

 Within days this can reset your child’s body clock to a much earlier wake-up time.

-By making some tweaks now you can ensure light evenings and bright sunrises don’t make sleep worse in the coming months and shift an early-riser to a more acceptable wake-up time.
+By making some tweaks now you can ensure light evenings and bright sunrises don’t make sleep worse in the coming months.
+Shift an early-riser to a more acceptable wake-up time.